1Registration and Login

 If the parameter "Text sensitive" is active, the search results will fully correspond to the text in the search-box: the spaces, upper- lower-case letters will be taken into account.

-In order to replace the results of the search with another text user can type in the desirable word of phrase in the text-box below.
+In order to replace the results of the search with another text user can type in the desirable word or phrase in the text-box below.

 User can replace all search results at once or decide on each individually.

-In order to replace the results of the search with another style user can choose the desired style in the drop-down menu below.
+In order to replace the search term, the user can enter the desired term in the "Replace search term by" field and choose the desired paragraph and/or inline styles in the drop-down menus below.
 Hence, the user can replace all search results at once or decide on each individually.

 4Conversations and announcements